 Initiate sessions with push

-For use with Android, iOS, React Native, and Xamarin SDKs only.
+For use with Android, iOS, React Native, Flutter, and .NET Mobile SDKs only.

 By default, Cobrowse Native SDKs for Android and iOS open a socket to handle incoming session requests.